simonmichael/hledger_site/src/index.md

 2023-02-01 GOODWORKS CORP       in:salary                    $1000         $2000
 ```

-Congratulations, you can now begin using hledger to track your daily finances!
+Congratulations, you can now begin to track your daily finances with hledger!

-See [Get&nbsp;Started](start.md) for more tutorials.
+Next, see [Get&nbsp;Started](start.md) for more detailed help.
-If you are new to bookkeeping, accounting, or plain text accounting: know these are valuable skills, that take time to master.
+If you are new to bookkeeping, accounting, or plain text accounting, know that these are valuable skills, which take time to master.
 With practice, more doc reading, and [support/discussion](support.md), you will gradually
 - build up a set of account names best suited to you
 - learn the proper journal entries for your real-world transactions